Florida settles lawsuit over COVID data, agrees to provide weekly stats to the public

+The settlement requires the department to provide COVID-19 data to the public for the next three years, including weekly statistics on cases, deaths and vaccinations by county, age group, gender and race, Smith said in a news release.
+The state must also pay more than $152,000 in legal fees to cover the plaintiffs' legal costs.

-“All Floridians have a constitutional right to public records and the right to receive critical public health data in a timely manner,' Smith said.
-“The Department lied about the existence of these public records in court and did everything to restrict information and downplay the threat of COVID.
-Read more:
+“All Floridians have a constitutional right to public records and the right to receive critical public health data in a timely manner," Smith said.
+“The Department lied about the existence of these public records in court and did everything to restrict information and downplay the threat of COVID. headtopics.com

+Florida stopped daily COVID-19 updates on its online dashboard in June 2021, citing a decrease in cases and an increase in vaccinations.
+Several states later did the same.
+The Department of Health admitted no wrongdoing as part of the settlement and said it has always provided the data to the Centers for Disease Control and Prevention.
+Department spokesman Jae Williams III criticized Smith and the Florida Center for Government Accountability in an email, saying the lawsuit was a political stunt.

+“It is unfortunate that we have continued to waste government resources arguing over the formatting of data with armchair epidemiologists who have zero training or expertise,” Williams said. headtopics.com Read more:

 Members of Florida family sentenced for selling fake COVID-19 cureA Florida man and his adult sons were sentenced for selling a toxic industrial bleach as a fake COVID-19 cure through their online church